 As previously disclosed in the Company's Current Report on Form 8-K filed with the SEC on March 31, 2017 (the "Auditor Current Report"), KPMG LLP was previously the principal accountants for the Company.
-On March 28, 2017, KPMG LLP was dismissed as the Company's independent registered public accounting firm, following the completion of a competitive review process to determine the Company's independent registered public accounting firm.
-The decision to change accountants was approved by the Audit Committee of the board of directors.
+On March 28, 2017, KPMG LLP was dismissed as the Company's independent registered public accounting firm, following the completion of a competitive review process to determine the Company's independent registered public accountants was approved by the Audit Committee of the board of directors.